 Finally, registering your intellectual property is a great place to start.
 Whether this means getting copyright or trademarking your logo, registering intellectual property will make it much easier when it comes to making a claim.

 Do you need to protect your brand?
 What can you do to ensure your protecting it to the best of your abilities?
-Let me know your thoughts and ideas in the comments section below.
+Let me know your thoughts and ideas about branding and brand awareness in the blog comments section below.